Experimental Workflow of a Chemotaxis Assay

 Since each experiment optimally contains tracking data from 20–40 single cells, low-magnification microscopy objective lenses, such as 4x or 10x, should be used.

-The ibidi Heating and Gas Incubation System provides a physiological environment under the microscope, which enables live cell imaging during short-term and long-term chemotaxis assays.
+The ibidi Stage Top Incubators provide a physiological environment under the microscope, which enable live cell imaging during short-term and long-term chemotaxis assays.

 Visualization of cell traces after tracking with the ImageJ Manual Tracking plugin.